Java Design Patterns – Top Interview Questions

 ✅ Key Points:

-• Helps build objects with many optional parts
+• Helps build objects with many optional parts in a readable way

-• Makes object creation readable and flexible
+• Makes object creation readable, flexible, and immutable

-5. Prototype Pattern
+5. Prototype Design Pattern in Java

 Real-Life Example: